-1. You will learn to write concisely.
+1. You'll learn to write concisely.
 Yes, fiction writing is an art and a creative process.
 But that doesn’t mean that there isn’t a method to it.
 By learning to write concisely, one of the main skills of technical writing, you can learn to get your point across quickly and efficiently without filling your story with a bunch of fluff.
 Too much fluff, and your readers will be removed from the story and might be less likely to continue reading.
 Just look at all the books out there about the craft of writing fiction.
 If there was no method, there’d be no reason for those books.

-3. You will improve the structure of your plot.
+3. You'll improve the structure of your plot.
 Good technical writers are masters at structuring the content of their work in a way that will both inform and propel a reader through it.
-By learning that skill, you’ll gain a critical insight as to what works in a story and what doesn’t.
+By learning that skill, you’ll gain critical insight as to what works in a story and what doesn’t.
 You’ll be able to better see if a scene is inappropriately placed or if it needs to be cut altogether.

-7. You will learn how to analyze your manuscript and take a critical approach to it.
+7. You'll learn how to analyze your manuscript and take a critical approach with it.
 Since technical writing is all about writing, rewriting, and assessing your own work, the experience you’ll gain from learning the techniques involved can be invaluable when it comes to editing your fiction.
 Getting the first draft done is an awesome first step, but being able to see the bigger picture and reevaluate your work is crucial to its growth.
 I’ve read plenty of books that were published “as is” because the author didn’t want to change it, and I’ve read books that have been through hundreds of revisions because the first twenty times weren’t quite right.
 Believe me, I’ll take a thoroughly edited book over the others any day, and I’m betting you would too.

-9. You will learn how to view your manuscript as a beta reader.
+9. You'll learn how to view your manuscript as a beta reader.
 Technical writing is all about trial and error.
 You write the document, test it to see how well it captures the use of a product, then revise it.
 You’ll likely have others reviewing it as well.
 Beta readers will do the same thing for your story.
 They’ll tell you what worked for them and what didn’t and what other readers might find confusing.
-Working in the technical writing industry can give you a better feel for that process, and it’ll teach you to view your own through the eyes of a beta reader.
+Working in the technical writing industry can give you a better feel for that process, and it’ll teach you to view your own work through the eyes of a beta reader.